 Next to the tragic love story between Jack and Mel, one of the most alluring things about Virgin River is, well, Virgin River — the small charming woodsy enclave where it all goes down.
-With Season 3 of the Netflix series set to drop on July 9, viewers can return to the show’s dreamy mountains, cozy cabins, and breathtaking waterways soon.
+With Virgin River Season 4 set to return soon (it wrapped filming in December), viewers can return to the show’s dreamy mountains, cozy cabins, and breathtaking waterways in no time.
 However, despite the generally down-to-Earth nature of Virgin River, its setting owes itself to a bit of TV magic.
 Don’t worry, the dramatic forest vibes aren’t all pretend — they just aren’t where you think they are.

 Of course, this isn’t such a surprise — Robyn Carr, the author of the Virgin River books, told Entertainment Weekly she’s used to reminding fans that the town “only exists in our hearts and minds.”
 A fictional town has to film somewhere, though, and for Virgin River, that “somewhere” is the natural expanse located in and around Vancouver, British Columbia.
 Here is everything you should know about Virgin River’s real-life filming locations to satisfy your forest wanderlust and give you a new dream vacation.

 Mel apparently drove all night from Los Angeles to Virgin River — but in reality, that trip would take something more like 20 hours.
 Located in Murdo Frazer Park, as reported by Condé Nast Traveler, the McCrea cabin was built 70 years ago.
 Its old, less-than-luxurious character was important to the plot of Virgin River and served as the first signal to Mel that her new small-town life was not going to be anything like she’d expected.